GoogleChrome/developer.chrome.com/site/en/blog/memory-inspector/index.md

 ---
-title: 'Introducing the Memory Inspector'
+title: "Introducing the Memory Inspector"
 description: >
   This article introduces the Memory Inspector that has landed in Chrome 91.
 It allows you to inspect your ArrayBuffer, TypedArray, DataView, and Wasm Memory.
-layout: 'layouts/blog-post.njk'
+layout: "layouts/blog-post.njk"
 authors:
   - kimanh
 date: 2021-06-11